rodmarkun/SmolML/smolml/models/tree/README.md

         self.root = None
 ```

 Fine, time to train this thing!
-I hope you like recursivity because boy, we are up to a ride.
+We are going to implement quite a lot of methods for this to work cleanly.
+The main logic will go into the main recursive method, `_grow_tree`:

 When dealing with recursivity, we should first define when is our algorithm going to end:
 - **We reach max depth**: If we've gone as deep as we specified in `max_depth`, we stop.
 This prevents the tree from becoming too complex and overfitting to the training data.